netristech/Scripts/README.md

 # Scripts
-Bash scripts for automating various tasks
+Ansible playbooks to deploy bash scripts to hosts for automating backups and other various tasks